yokai-php/batch-src/docs/docs/bridges/doctrine-dbal.rst

 Write items using upsert in a SQL table
 ------------------------------------------------------------

-| The writer will insert or update every item in a SQL table the item can control.
+| The writer will insert or update each item in an SQL table, with the item determining the behavior.
-| It expect that items are ``DoctrineDBALUpsert`` objects.
+| It expects that items are DoctrineDBALUpsert objects.

 .. literalinclude:: doctrine-dbal/upsert-writer.php
    :language: php

-| Usually, this writer requires a ``ItemProcessorInterface`` that will transform items into ``DoctrineDBALUpsert``.
+| Typically, this writer requires an ItemProcessorInterface to transform items into DoctrineDBALUpsert objects.
-| The object will contain:
+| These objects should contain:

-* the table where record should be inserted/updated
+* The table where the record should be inserted or updated
-* all the data you expect to insert/update
+* All the data to insert or update
-* one field and value that will be used to update whenever identity is known
+* A field and value that will be used to identify the record to update (when applicable)

 .. literalinclude:: doctrine-dbal/upsert-writer-example.php
    :language: php